luizsmania/Gemini-Farm/VERCEL_DEPLOYMENT.md

 3. **Configure Service**
    - Railway will auto-detect your project
    - The `railway.json` file should configure it automatically
-   - If not, set Start Command: `npx tsx server.js`
+   - If not, set Start Command: `npx tsx server.ts`

 4. **Add Environment Variables**
    - Click on your service → Variables